mspencerl87/S3PefTest/README.md

 By default we are generating 5GB worth of 1MiB files, and uploading them to our S3 of choice.
 Then we calculate the time taken, and throughput in MB/s

+You can reach out to me via blog.filegarden.net / mspencerl87@gmail.com If needed